| Title: | A frequentist test of proportional colocalization after selecting relevant genetic variants |

 convergence

-whether uniroot function converged to find a conditional critical value for the prop-coloc-cond test
+whether uniroot function converged to find a conditional critical value for the prop-coloc-cond test; a failure to converge may indicate a lack of support for a model of proportional colocalization

 top